-Under the Proposed Action no direct effects to existing vegetation on the project area would occur in association with authorizing the grant funds for the purchase of the 7,697-acre conservation easement.
-However, over the long term, appreciable indirect and cumulative beneficial effects associated with protection and conservation of native vegetation communities would be realized by authorizing funding to secure the conservation easement.
+1. Proposed Action - A data query of endangered, threatened and sensitive plants for the conservation lease area with one-mile buffer was conducted by the Program.
+The search turned up no results.
+Under the Proposed Action no direct effects to existing vegetation on the project area would occur in association with authorizing the grant funds for the 5,624-acre conservation lease.
+However, over the long term, appreciable indirect and cumulative beneficial effects associated with protection and conservation of native vegetation communities would be realized by authorizing funding to secure the conservation lease.